![]() |

 Ban Khiri Wong Natural dye & batik of fabrics: Cottage Industry makes clothing & accessories from the fabrics. |

-We purchased two batik handmade shirts and a comfy shoulder handbag for me that I still like to use when traveling.
-Found that the craftsmanship and quality of sewing are really excellent.
-Jim has worn his shirts for years going out to play music on stage.
+We bought two handmade batik shirts and a comfortable shoulder handbag that I still enjoy using when I travel.
+The craftsmanship and quality of the sewing are truly excellent.
+Jim has worn his shirts for years while playing music on stage.

 ![]() |